sashafr/DHToolSelector/README.md

 ### Run default migrations and create a superuser account:

     After you've add the configurations in settings file, you'll need to run Django's default migrations and create a superuser account.
-Use these commands:
+You can use these commands:

       `$ python manage.py migrate`
       `$ python manage.py createsuperuser`